swimmingbean/swimmingbean.github.io/_posts/2018-12-22-blog-asthetics-v3.md

 ---

 # v1
-The blog started out with the minima theme that comes default with github pages.
+I started this blog with the minima theme that comes default with github pages.
 Minima looks something like this:
 ![]({{ site.baseurl }}/images/blog-design-v3/minima-theme.png)